tomaszmrugalski/perylune/README.md

 [![Build Status](https://travis-ci.com/tomaszmrugalski/perylune.svg?branch=master)](https://travis-ci.com/tomaszmrugalski/perylune)

 Perylune - a [periapsis](https://en.wikipedia.org/wiki/Apsis) (a lowest point in orbit) around Luna (better known as the Moon).
 Also a library of tools intended to aid various calculations related to Keplerian orbits and orbital mechanics in general.
-The software is in very early stages of development and can't do much at this stage.
+The software uses great [poliastro](https://github.com/poliastro/poliastro) for most of its calculations.
+Currently available functionality:

+- load, process and use Yuma, MPCORB (Minor Planets Center) almanacs.
+- import ephemerides from NASA HORIZONS database
+- import TLE data from CELESTRAK database
+- calculate orbital burns, including Hohmann, prograde burns, pure inclination change
+- DOP parameters calculation for GPS precision
+- transfer windows (generate charts of body distances, such as Earth-Mars, Earth-Venus and others, porkchop plots)
+- detailed Orbit prints (with more details than the standard Poliastro code)
+- some basic time calculations

 The long term goal is to be useful for the following areas:

-- load, process and use various almanach formats: Yuma, SEM, MPCORB
+- load, process and use various formats: SEM, 3LE
 - convert coordinates between ECEF, LLA, ENU and other systems
 - calculate satelite/object visibility (including rising and setting times)
 - calculate ground track (single pass, design coverage for certain area, revisit times, etc.)
-- orbital transfers (aiding mission designs, calculating delta-v budget, window planning)

 ## Installation